• Skip to primary navigation

 I've tried serving it to them many ways and they just aren't fans.
 At least they love it when I bake zucchini into pancakes, breads or muffins like these healthy zucchini banana muffins.

-Not only do these muffins contain zucchini, but they are also low in sugar.
+Not only do these muffins contain zucchini, but they're also low in sugar.
 These zucchini muffins are only sweetened with bananas (and chocolate chips if you choose to add those).
+They're moist and tender, slightly dense and a total hit at my house.
+I'm sure you'll all love them too!

-Healthy Zucchini Banana Muffins
+Why You'll Love these Zucchini Banana Muffins

 • no added sugar - only sweetened with bananas